 With the toddler seat and the additional Rumble Seat accessory, the frame of the Vista can support two toddlers.
 You can have both children forward-facing or with one rearing facing.
 In a similar configuration, the addition of a SnugSeat will give you the ability to use a forward-facing toddler seat and a rear-facing infant seat on the same frame.
 The frame does support two toddler seats or two infant seats at the same time.

-To add a third child rider you’ll need the PiggyBack rider board which gives a standing rider space at the rear.
+To add a third child rider you’ll need the PiggyBack ride along board which gives a standing rider space at the rear.
 This attaches to the rear axle and allows a child to stand below the handlebar.
 If you really need a stroller for three, I’d recommend checking out our Triple Stroller article!

 Winner: Uppababy Vista